oracle/okafka/README.md

 1. PLAINTEXT
 2. SSL

-1.PLAINTEXT: In this protocol a JDBC connection is setup by providing username and password in plain text in ojdbc.prperties file.
+1.PLAINTEXT: In this protocol a JDBC connection is setup by providing username and password in plain text in ojdbc.properties file.
 To use PLAINTEXT protocol user must provide following properties through application.

 ```text
 security.protocol = "PLAINTEXT"